996 working hour system

 In March 2019, an "anti-996" protest was launched via GitHub.
 Since then, the 996 issue has been met with growing discontent in China.

+In 2025, the practice began to show up among US tech firms, especially startups, in relation to the AI boom.
+This includes OpenAI, Anthropic, and X Corp..

 Background

 The culture of overtime work has a long history in Chinese IT companies, where the focus is typically on speed and cost reduction.
 Companies employ a range of measures, such as reimbursing taxi fares for employees who remain working at the office late into the night, to incentivize overtime work.

 This system of working for long hours with few breaks has been known to increase the occurrence of mental and physical problems seen in workers.
-It is estimated that more than three-quarters of urban workers in big cities like Beijing, Shanghai, and Guangzhou suffer from work-related fatigue, musculoskeletal pain, sleep or eating disorders, occupational stress, and work–family imbalance.
+It is estimated that more than three-quarters of urban workers in big cities like Beijing, Shanghai, and Guangzhou suffer from work-related fatigue, musculoskeletal pain, sleep disorders or eating disorders, occupational stress, and work–family imbalance.
 According to China's state-owned People's Daily, a 2013 survey showed that 98.8% of Chinese IT industry workers reported health problems.
 Numerous overwork deaths and suicides have occurred during past decades due to the 996 system and other overtime work systems in China.

 In 2020, a study published in IEEE Software done by Chinese researchers found that "Chinese businesses are more likely to follow long work hours than American ones".
 Another study likened 996 culture to "modern slavery", formed through the combination of "unrestricted global capitalism and a Confucian culture of hierarchy and obedience".